-There are three different size categories (small, medium or large) for competing dogs.
+There are three different size categories (small, medium, intermediate or large) for competing dogs.
 Clubs may schedule classes for one, some, or all of these sizes.
 Before you enter a show, your dog must be officially measured.

 To enter a show, you will need to find your way to the right part of the schedule, which has the entry form.
 From there you will need to select which class, or classes, you would like to enter - the schedule will always offer detailed definitions of each class.

 Signing the entry form is important as it forms the contract between yourself and the society.
 If the dog is jointly owned, both owners should sign the entry form unless one of the parties has the written permission of the other to sign on their behalf.
 By signing, you are declaring that your dog is healthy and fit to take part in the show, and that you will abide by The Kennel Club's rules and regulations.

 Before you attend your first show

 There are a number of things you should remember to do before attending your first show.

 Checklist of things to do

 You will be sent a ring card prior to the show which details the classes you have entered, the number of dogs in the class and the running order for each class.

 Before the show you should: